rclone/rclone/docs/content/amazonclouddrive.md

 which downloads the file through a temporary URL directly from the underlying S3 storage.

+#### --acd-upload-wait-time=TIME ####

+Sometimes Amazon Drive gives an error when a file has been fully uploaded but the file appears anyway after a little while.
+This controls the time rclone waits - 2 minutes by default.
+You might want to increase the time if you are having problems with very big files.
+Upload with the `-v` flag for more info.

 ### Limitations ###

 Note that Amazon Drive is case insensitive so you can't have a